QBiz Leads AI

 A Nottingham boiler call, the way a machine reads it

-Facts and indexes come together on a real page.
+Facts and indexes come together on the page for a single job.
 Take a homeowner in Nottingham who wakes to no hot water and types, or says, "emergency plumber Nottingham, boiler not firing, how much to fix?"
 Most plumbing pages answer that with a paragraph of welcome, a list of "solutions", and the useful part buried three scrolls down where a retrieval system never reaches it.
 The page that gets cited does the reverse and opens like this:

 Boiler not firing in Nottingham?
 A Gas Safe registered engineer can usually diagnose and repair a non-firing boiler the same day.
 A standard call-out and diagnosis is charged as a fixed fee, in the region of £40 to £120, covering the diagnosis and the first 30 to 60 minutes on site, with common fixes (a faulty ignition, a blocked condensate pipe in winter, a failed pressure sensor) often completed on the first visit.
 We cover NG1 to NG17 and are Gas Safe registered, number 123456.

-Everything an engine needs to name that business sits in those first lines: the service (emergency boiler repair), the place (Nottingham, with postcodes), the credential (Gas Safe registered, with a number), and a plain sense of what happens and what it costs.
+Everything an engine needs to name that business is there: the service (emergency boiler repair), the place (Nottingham, with postcodes), the credential (Gas Safe registered, with a number), and a plain sense of what happens and what it costs.
 The detail underneath, what a diagnosis involves, which faults are common in a cold snap, when a repair tips into a replacement, is where a person decides to call.

 The one question that tells you which index you're missing

-Most plumbing companies do not need a strategy so much as a diagnosis, and it comes down to one question asked twice.
+Most plumbing companies do not need a strategy so much as a diagnosis, and it comes down to one question.
 Are you findable, and accurate, in Bing?
 And separately, are you findable, and accurate, in Google?
-If the truthful answer to the Bing half is "I have never touched it", you have found the gap, because that is the half feeding ChatGPT and Copilot and it is almost certainly empty.
+If the answer to the Bing half is "I have never touched it", you have found a gap, because that is the half feeding ChatGPT and Copilot.

-From there the order of work follows the map:
+From there the order of work follows this path:

 2. Write Gas Safe, WaterSafe and any CIPHE or TrustMark status as plain text across your site, both profiles and your directory listings, and add them as structured data where you can.